balhafni/neural_nets/README.md

 ## 2) Planar Classifier:
 A simple classifier that uses gradient descent and only a single hidden layer.
 ## 3) Sign Digits Recognizer:
-An optimized deep neural net that uses mini-batch gradient descent to recognize sign digits (first time using Tensorflow YAY!)
+An optimized deep neural net that uses mini-batch gradient descent to recognize sign digits (using Tensorflow YAY!)